sassy-lily/mangadex-follows-exporter/README.md

 9. Wait for the process to complete.
 10. If you don't plan to use the application again delete the MangaDex API Client you created earlier.

-If you enabled the CSV or Excel exporters you will find the generated files alongside the `application.exe` file.
+If you enabled the CSV or Excel exporters you will find the generated files alongside the `mangadex_follows_exporter.exe` file.

 ---